-Dolly Parton's Imagination Library is the subject of the upcoming documentary The Library That Dolly Built, which premiers on April 2.
+Dolly Parton's Imagination Library is the subject of the new documentary The Library That Dolly Built, which will stream exclusively on Facebook on Wednesday, Dec.
+9, beginning at 7 p.m.
+ET.
 The film showcases "the history, impact and future of Dolly Parton's world-wide book gifting program."

 Directed and produced by Nick Geidner, a journalism professor at the University of Tennessee Knoxville, and narrated by Wonder Years star Danica McKellar, The Library That Dolly Built shows how Parton took the program from an idea to a life-changing organization.